Here's a quick checklist for making a will in Connecticut:

 If you need to make changes to your will, it's best to revoke it and make a new one.
 However, if you have only very simple changes to make, you could add an amendment to your existing will – this is called a codicil.
 In either case, you will need to finalize your changes with the same formalities you used to make your original will (see above).

 If you and your spouse divorce (or if a court determines that your marriage is not legal), Connecticut law revokes any language in your will that leaves property to your spouse or names your spouse to be your executor.
 This rule does not apply if you specifically state in your will that divorce should not affect the provisions in your will.
 Conn.
 Gen. Stat. § 45a-257c.
 If you have any concerns about the repercussions of divorce on your will, see an estate planning attorney for help.

-You can find Colorado’s laws about making wills here: General Statutes of Connecticut Title 45a Probate Courts and Procedure Chapter 802a Wills: Execution and Construction.
+You can find Connecticut's laws about making wills here: General Statutes of Connecticut Title 45a Probate Courts and Procedure Chapter 802a Wills: Execution and Construction.